andrew-geeks/online-grocery-prices-in-Bangalore/README.md

 # Online grocery price dataset ~ Bengaluru
-Dataset of vegetables which includes its daily price📈 in the online market(Bangalore).
+Dataset of grocery(vegetables) which includes its daily price📈,MRP,etc in the online sites(Bangalore).

 Prices🏷️ are taken at daily basis.
 All datasets are stored in .csv format.